A Visit from the Goon Squad: Critical reception

 In commenting on her Pulitzer, NPR critic Jonathan Bastian noted that "Egan is one of the most recent and successful examples of a trend that has been steadily seeping into the world of contemporary literature."
 The unusual format of the novel, taking place across multiple platforms, has led some critics to label the novel "post-postmodern".
 Many critics were impressed by Egan's experiments with structure, such as a section formatted like a PowerPoint printout.

 In 2019, The Guardian ranked A Visit from the Goon Squad as the 24th best book since 2000.
 It was third place (along with Colson Whitehead’s The Underground Railroad) in a Literary Hub list of the best books of the 2010s, one of the 10 books in Time’s list of the best fiction works of the 2010s, and first place in Entertainment Weekly's list concerning the same period, with Leah Greenblatt calling it "a book as rich and resonant as any linear classic in the canon."

 Adaptation

 Two days after the Pulitzer Prize announcement, it was announced that a deal with HBO for a television series adaptation had been signed.
 However, after two years the proposal had been dropped.
+In 2023, A24 announced that it had optioned the rights to the book and its sequel The Candy House for development into a television series with Olivia Wilde.